The 80/20 Trade: Pounce Like a Cat

 Q: Could you tell me about the 80/20 trade?

 Diamond: The 80/20 trade is based on indicators that create a specific trading setup.
 A trader must act on this setup immediately.
 You must wait, and then pounce like a cat when the opportunity presents itself.
 Then you set stops.
-In shorter time frames, like trading from a five-minute chart, the 80/20 setup may come along a few times a day.
-If you're trading a longer time frame, like off of a 120-minute or 240-minute chart, the 80/20 will come along less frequently, but when it does, the opportunity will be bigger.
-The 80/20 trade can be especially rewarding for position traders.
+In shorter time frames, like trading from a five-minute chart, the 80/20 set up may come along a few times a day.
 Sometimes the indicators reveal what I call 90/10 or even 95/5 trades.

-Q: What emotional factors do students need to work on the most?
+Q: What emotional factors do traders need to work on the most?

 Q: What's different about trading today vs. when you started out in the 1960s?